 - Performance reporting

-👉 Staff management improves accountability and efficiency
+Staff management improves accountability and efficiency, especially during peak service periods.

 POS Feature Summary